szelongq/tp/docs/UserGuide.md

 * The number of days **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `addLeaves 3 4` adds 4 days of leave to the 3rd employee in the address book.
+* `list` followed by `addLeaves 3 4` adds 4 days of leave to the 3rd employee in the employee book.
 * `find Sam` followed by `addLeaves 1 1` adds 1 day of leave to the 1st person in the results of the `find` command.

 ### Remove number of leaves for an employee : `removeLeaves`